vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 861

-Hayasīrşa-pañcarātra, 319n Heaven, see under 'Hell', 'karma'.
+Hayasīrṣa-pañcarātra, 319n Heaven, see under 'Hell', 'karma'.

 "Yama', 'worlds', 'svarga'; ancient machinery of Heaven and Hell has largely failed to keep people moral in these days 172n; cal culating and bargaining spirit of smrtis and purānas about actions that lead to, 166; descriptions of the pleasures of, 165-166; glowing des criptions of, in Mahābhārata and puranas 165; generous donor or wor shipper goes to it and mixes among gods 156; history of idea of 154-158; idea that h. is a place or state of eternal bliss to which the spirits of the religious or of warriors go is common to many ancient peoples 158; idea of heaven in post-vedic litera ture 161-164; in heaven, acc. to Atharvaveda, there are bevies of women, ponds of ghee, streams of milk and honey, wine flows like water and there is no disease 157; is devoid of fear or old age, or hunger or thirst or sorrow acc. to Upanisads 158; is placed in the north by Sāntiparva, in which there is no hunger or thirst or old age or sin 166; life in h, is said in Rgveda to be full of joys and delights 156; pious dead become united in h. with their istapurta and their forefathers 156; theory of, came to be modified by the doctrine of karma and punarjanma 158; said to be the abode of Yama in the Rgveda and full of music and song 156; theory that pleasures of h. bave a time limit 167 ; three heavens men tioned in Rgveda 156; warriors killed in battle were supposed even in the Rgveda and generally in the Gītā and later to ascend to h, and there had the society of beautiful damsels